garrandall/popular-music-data/tracks/don-t-look-back-boston.md

 I finally see the dawn arrivin'
 I see beyond the road I'm drivin'

-It's a bright horizon (ooh, and I'm awakin' now)
+It's a bright horizon (oh, and I'm awakin' now)
 Oh, I see myself in a brand new way
-The sun is shinin' (ooh, the clouds are breakin') 'Cause I can't lose now, there's no game to play
+The sun is shinin' (oh, the clouds are breakin') 'Cause I can't lose now, there's no game to play

 I can tell there's no more time left to criticize